RhenoF/blocktown/README.md

 # Blocktown

-Blocktown is meant to be a framework on which to build exercises aimed at teaching and training users in a range of mathematical and algorithmical skills.
+Blocktown is meant to be a framework on which to build exercises aimed at teaching and training users in a range of mathematical and algorithmic skills.

 ## Core Concepts